Fanis Kofinas: Club career

 Kofinas started football from the amateur club of his village, AO Lykoporia.
 In 1980 he was transferred to Pelopas Kiato.
 At Pelopas, he competed in the second division and the third division of Greece.

-In the summer of 1982, he was transferred to AEK Athens.
-He belonged to the "yellow-blacks" for 10 years, but spent most of that time on loan to other clubs, while in the seasons he was on the team he was almost always a substitute.
-In 1983 he was loaned to the second division side, Korinthos for two seasons and upon his return in 1985 he was loaned again for two seasons to Ionikos, who also played in the second division.
-He returned to AEK in 1987 and during the season he did most of his appearances for the yellow-blacks.
-However, a goal he conceded in a derby against Panathinaikos from Chatziathanasiou in 1988, "haunted" him for the rest of his career, since it was a rather weak long shot that passed through his hands and eventually cost AEK the draw.
-In 1990 he spent his best days in AEK after having a very good performance in the Greek League Cup, where Dušan Bajević used him as a starter and the team eventually winning the institution, with Kofinas saving a penalty twice in the final.
-In the end, however, he did not manage to establish himself in the starting line-up even after these appearances and left the team in 1992 with a total of only 13 appearances in the league.
-During his spell at AEK, he won 2 Championships, 1 Cup, 1 Super Cup and the League Cup.
-After AEK, he played for 2 years in Egaleo, and one in Acharnaikos, before ending his professional career.
+On 26 July 1982, Kofinas was transferred to AEK Athens for a fee of 1.5 million drachmas.
+He spent most of his time at the club as a substitute.
+On 28 July 1983 he was loaned to the second division side, Korinthos for two seasons.
+After his loan was expired, on 15 July 1985 he was loaned again for two seasons to Ionikos, who also played in the second division.

+He returned to AEK in 1987 and during the season he did most of his appearances for the yellow-blacks since the main goalkeeper, Theologis Papadopoulos was sidelined due to his involvement in a match fixing scandal.
+However, a goal he conceded in a derby against Panathinaikos from Chatziathanasiou in 1988, affected the rest of his career, since it was a rather weak long shot that passed through his hands and eventually cost AEK the draw.
+In the following summer the arrival of Antonis Minou made things difficult for Kofinas, as he was a third choice goalkeeper behind Ikonomopoulos and Minou.
+In 1990 he spent his best days in AEK after having a good performance in the Greek League Cup, where Dušan Bajević used him as a starter and they eventually won the tournament, with Kofinas saving a penalty twice in the final against Olympiacos.
+Despite these performances, he did not manage to establish himself in the main squad making a total of only 13 league appearances.
+During his spell at AEK, he won two Championships, a Cup, a Super Cup and the League Cup.

+In 1992 Kofinas was released from AEK and on 14 July he signed for Egaleo, where he spent two seasons.
+Afterwards he moved to Acharnaikos, where he played for a season before ending his professional career.

 After football

-After the end of his career, Fanis dealt with the science he has studied, as he is a mathematics teacher.
+After the end of his career, Kofinas worked as a maths teacher.